mockito/shipkit/docs/features/automated-release-notes.md

 ### Release notes

 See also "[How Shipkit Works](/docs/how-shipkit-works.md)" documentation index.
+Help us with docs and submit a PR if something is amiss!

 Your users need to know what they are getting when upgrading versions.
 You want to build great software?
 Have a great changelog.